Sports commentator: Women

 In 1975, the National Hockey League (NHL) made headlines when two coaches of the NHL All-Star Game in Montreal allowed Robin Herman (The New York Times) and Marcelle St. Cyr (CKLM radio in Montreal) access into the men's locker room.
 Both were believed to have been the first women ever allowed to enter a professional men's locker room to conduct a post-game interview.
 Sport organizations began to follow in the NHL's footsteps and allowed for other female sportswriters to be given the same access as men sportswriters.

 It was not until the year 1977 when Melissa Ludtke, a sportswriter from Sports Illustrated, was given the assignment to cover the New York Yankees playoff series but was denied entry into the men's locker room.
 Baseball commissioner Bowie Kuhn and other officials chose to discriminate against her based on her sex.
 Knowing that this would put Sports Illustrated in a disadvantage from other publishers, Time Inc. and Ludtke filed a lawsuit against Kuhn.

 The lawsuit was taken to the United States District Court in 1978 where Judge Constance Baker Motley ruled the act as violating the Fourteenth Amendment to the United States Constitution.
-The court ruled that the Yankees organization devise a plan to protect the players of their privacy while female sportswriters conducted interviews, suggesting the use of towels.
+The court ruled that the Yankees organization devise a plan to protect the players' privacy while female sportswriters conducted interviews, suggesting the use of towels.

-After the access of allowing women in was put into effect, the Yankees organization allowed reporters to spend ten minutes interviewing players and was then asked to leave and wait.
-Male reporters were unhappy with this and blamed the women from keeping them out and not being able to do their job.
+When the Yankees first granted women access to the locker room, reporters were given a strict 10-minute interview window before being asked to wait outside.
+Male journalists were frustrated by this new restriction, incorrectly blaming their female colleagues for the limited access and their inability to do their jobs.

 In 1990, the issue made its way back into the headlines when Lisa Olson made a public statement revealing that players from the New England Patriots had exposed themselves while interviews were being conducted.
 This prompted other female reporters who had been harassed to come forward.
 Their credibility was undermined by accusations that female interviewers appeared as being "too friendly" or conversing too long with players as though they were flirting.
 Thus, the issue of sexism was still present, despite the equal access to men's locker rooms.